openbmc/docs/designs/mctp/mctp-kernel.md

 not set, the message will be sent with the tag value as specified.
 If a tag value cannot be allocated, the system call will report an errno of `EAGAIN`.

-The application must provide the message type byte as the first byte of the message buffer passed to `sendto()`.
+The message buffer does not include the MCTP message type value; this is prepended by the kernel.

 If a message integrity check is to be included in the transmitted message, it must also be provided in the message buffer, and the most-significant bit of the message type byte must be 1.

-If the first byte of the message does not match the message type value, then the system call will return an error of `EPROTO`.

 The `send()` and `write()` system calls behave in a similar way, but do not specify a remote address.
 Therefore, `connect()` must be called beforehand; if